MARTIMM/HikingCompanion/README.md

 ## The Tracks page
 <progress value="6" max="7" />

   Show a list of tracks from which a selection can be made.
 This will only be visible when one or more hike apps are installed.
+Track list changes when another hike is selected.

   * [x] Page created
   * [x] Generate the page from the directory contents and the gpx track name found in those files.